 Home Remedies And Prevention Of Bad Breath In Children

-Regular brushing, flossing, and dental checkups are important in preventing bad breath in children.
-Apart from them, the following measures can help minimize bad odor from the oral cavity (4) (5) (6).
+Regular brushing, flossing, and dental checkups are required to establish optimum dental health.
+They prevent bad breath in children.
+Start brushing the child’s teeth when the first tooth appears to make them used to brushing.
+Use a soft baby toothbrush.
+Apart from them, the following measures can help minimize bad odor from the oral cavity (6) (7) (8).

 - Ample hydration helps flush oral debris and thereby prevents bad breath.

-- Clean the child’s tongue gently using a tongue cleaner.
+- Clean the child’s tongue gently using a tongue scraper or cleaner.

 - Use commercially available kid-friendly mouthwashes, or you may make them at home by mixing one cup water, one teaspoon of baking soda, and a drop of peppermint oil.
 Ensure the child does not swallow the mouthwash.